BayAreaMetro/tm2py/docs/contributing/documentation.md

 mkdocs gh-deploy --clean
 ```

-**Problem**: GitHub Actions workflow failing due to GDAL or other dependencies
-**Solution**: Use Option 2 (local deployment) - your local environment has the right dependencies

-**Problem**: Documentation not updating after deployment
-**Solution**:

-- Wait 2-3 additional minutes for GitHub Pages to refresh
-- Clear your browser cache
-- Check if the deployment actually succeeded in GitHub Actions

-#### Verifying Deployment Success
+#### Verifying Successful Deployment

-After any deployment method:
+After any deployment:

 1. Visit <https://bayareametro.github.io/tm2py/>
 2. Check that your changes are visible
-3. Test navigation to new pages you added
+3. Test navigation to any new pages
 4. Verify all links work correctly
+5. Check the commit timestamp at the bottom of pages

 ## Style Guidelines

 ### Writing Style

 - Use clear, concise language
 - Write in present tense
 - Use active voice when possible
 - Define technical terms on first use

 ### Formatting

 - Use descriptive headers (H1 `#`, H2 `##`, etc.)
 - Break up large blocks of text with headers and lists
 - Use code blocks for commands and code samples
 - Include examples where helpful

 ### File Naming

 - Use lowercase with hyphens: `network-qa.md`
 - Be descriptive: `installation-guide.md` not `install.md`
 - Group related files in subdirectories when appropriate